 Why isn't my hydrangea blooming?

-If your hydrangea isn't blooming, consider the below possibilities and see if you can remedy the situation to encourage more blooms next season.
+If your hydrangea isn't blooming, consider the below possibilities.
+See if you can remedy the situation to encourage more blooms next season.
 Many of these questions are a reflection of the care tips outlined above.

 Sunlight: Are your plants getting the right amount of sun?
 Most need at least partial sun with morning sun and afternoon shade.
-Some hydrangeas do well in full sun, but most won't bloom as heavily or at all if they're living in full shade.
+Some hydrangeas do well in full sun.
+Although most won't bloom as heavily or at all if they're living in full shade.

 Water: Is your hydrangea getting enough or too much water?
 Overwatering and underwatering can lead to a lack of blooms.
 Remember to test the soil with your finger before you water.
 Don't water if it still feels moist.
 Give a deep watering if it feels dry.

 Pruning: Did you prune too much or prune at the wrong time?
 Over-pruning and pruning in spring can cause your hydrangea to skip its bloom.
-Pruning in spring can cut off new buds, and pruning too far down the stem or taking out too many stems can cut out the wood where new buds would form.
+Pruning in spring can cut off new buds.
+Pruning too far down the stem or taking out too many stems can cut out the wood.
+This is where new buds would form.

 Weather: Did you have a cold snap?
 Late freezes can damage new buds and can be the culprit of missing spring flowers.